The Law of Attraction Revisited

 - An appreciation for the power of positive thinking.

-- Positive people tend to have greater success in their career, higher salaries, better jobs, better relationships, improved health, and more altruism.
+- Positive people tend to have greater success in their careers, higher salaries, better jobs, better relationships, improved health, and more altruism.

 - In terms of personalities and fortune, like tends to attract like.